 - Septoplasty– correction of a deviated nasal septum

 - Turbinoplasty– reduction of the turbinates (nasal bones) which serves to increase nasal airflow

 - Reduction of the tongue size

 - Advancement of the upper and lower jaws (orthognathic surgery)– this serves to increase the overall size of the airway

-For more information about sleep apnea treatment or to schedule a consultation with Dr. Spanganberg, call our Gilbert office at ☎ Gilbert Office Phone Number 480-279-3113 or our Yuma office at ☎ Yuma Office Phone Number 928-329-6447.
+For more information about sleep apnea treatment or to schedule a consultation with Drs.
+Spanganberg, Petersen or Shoemaker, call our Gilbert office at ☎ Gilbert Office Phone Number 480-279-3113 or our Yuma office at ☎ Yuma Office Phone Number 928-329-6447.